huy7/SQL-string-transformation/README.md

 ---------
 SQL String Pattern Matching Technique
 ---------
-**Disclaimer:** This learning note is part of SQL Virtual Data Appreticeship offered by Danny Ma.
-I mostly follow along with his guidence but also adding my thought process in each technique/sections
+**Disclaimer:** Most of the learning note content is part of Serious SQL course offered by Danny Ma.
+I mostly follow along with his guidence but also adding my thought process in each technique/sections.
+I leave the link at the end of the note!

 Enjoy!!
 Huy